magic-with-latents/.github/profile/README.md

 ## Hi there 👋

+Welcome to [The Latent](https://magic-with-latents.github.io/latent/).
 We aim to explain new and complex ML tech to the community.
 This is our way of giving back to the community.
 Understanding any ML component comprehensively involves three things:

 * Underlying math
 * Conceptual framework of the component